AccountingSingaporeSingapore new GST regulations

 Transportation expenses

-IRAS concludes that it is personal responsibility of employees to ensure that they arrive at work on time and they may choose the most appropriate mode of transport to work.
-Thus GST registered business that incur GST on transport expenses such as chartered buses, taxis, drivers, chauffeurs, or other pre-booked forms of transport for carrying the employees between one location to the workplace during ordinary working hours are not allowed to claim GST.
+IRAS concludes that it is the personal responsibility of employees to ensure that they arrive at work on time, and they may choose the most appropriate mode of transport to work.
+Thus, GST registered business that incur GST on transport expenses such as chartered buses, taxis, drivers, chauffeurs, or other pre-booked forms of transport for carrying the employees between one location to the workplace during ordinary working hours are not allowed to claim GST.

 However, GST incurred on all other types of employee transport expenses is claimable (e.g., where arranged transport services transport employees between designated pick-up/drop-off points and the workplace).
 Prior to the amendments, IRAS only allowed GST to be claimed where the working location was at least a certain specified distance from the nearest public transport.

-When an expense is incurred in relation with a motor car as defined under regulation 25 of the GST regulations.
-Such input tax is not claimable.
+When an expense is incurred in relation to a motor car as defined under regulation 25 of the GST regulations.
+Such an input tax is not claimable.

 Temporary accommodation provided to foreign employees

-Input tax relating to temporary accommodation provided to overseas employees of GST registered business whom visit Singapore for business purpose or relocated to Singapore/another country are now claimable.
-Prior to amendments, entire input tax for temporary accommodation provided for more than 31 days for a single visit was disallowed.
+Input tax relating to temporary accommodation provided to overseas employees of GST registered business who visit Singapore for business purpose or relocated to Singapore/another country are now claimable.
+Prior to amendments, the entire input tax for temporary accommodation provided for more than 31 days for a single visit was disallowed.

 GST Assisted Compliance Assurance Program

-GST registered business now have the options to participate in the GST Assisted Compliance Assurance Program (ACAP) in place of GST audit.
-An entity which doesn’t not wish to participate in the ACAP must provide the IRAS with a contact person with whom the IRAS may liaise over the subsequent GST audits.
+GST registered businesses now have the option to participate in the GST Assisted Compliance Assurance Program (ACAP) in place of GST audit.
+An entity that does not wish to participate in the ACAP must provide the IRAS with a contact person with whom the IRAS may liaise over the subsequent GST audits.
 A business can benefit by participating in the ACAP as there is a one-time waiver of all penalties for disclosure of past errors; where errors are uncovered by the IRAS during the audit.
 In addition, the business will also have increased flexibility to schedule internal resources to manage IRAS requirements on submission of documents.
-Generally, an ACAP participant will have 15 months from the date of their acceptance to submit the documents.
+An ACAP participant will have 15 months from the date of their acceptance to submit the documents.

 It is compulsory that a GST Accredited Tax Advisor who is a member of the Singapore Institute of Accredited Tax Professionals (SIATP) to perform the ACAP review.